 If you are an art lover, you must definitely place the Uffizi Galleries in Florence on your wish list of famous museums to visit in 2019.
 Visiting the Uffizi is considered one of the top things to do in Florence, even though the city as art heavy, attesting to the quality and renown of its collection.
 Located in the historic centre of Florence, the Uffizi is extremely popular, so advance reservations are advised if you do not plan on getting the Firenze Card.

 The Uffizi houses Western art, both paintings and sculpture, from the Middle Ages to the Modern period.
-Its collection of 14th century and Renaissance paintings is the star attraction.
+Its collection of the 14th century and Renaissance paintings is the star attraction.
 Among the masterpieces you will see here, are Sandro Botticelli’s ‘Birth of Venus’ and ‘La Primavera’, Michelangelo’s ‘Doni Tondo’, ‘Madonna of the Goldfinch’ by Raphael, ‘Bacchus and Medusa’ by Caravaggio, and ‘Venus of Urbino’ by Titian.
-‘Annunciation’ by Leonardo da Vinci is a must-see because it’s his first major work, painted when he was only 20 years old.
+‘Annunciation’ by Leonardo da Vinci is a must-see because it’s his first significant work, painted when he was only 20 years old.

 Other than the paintings, the Uffizi houses a number of statues and busts that are old Roman copies of lost Greek works.
 They were collected by the Medici family, the de facto rulers of Florence.